Migration from impermanence to Preservation

 Note that no file is created at the symlink's target, unless createLinkTarget is set to true.

-Should such directories require different ownership or mode, the intended way to provision them is directly via systemd-tmpfiles.
+Should such directories require different ownership or mode, the intended way to create and configure them is via systemd-tmpfiles directly.

 Example